harshdhamecha/Fashion-MNIST-Classification/README.md

 ### Hyperparameters

-Following is the Hyperparameters values which we have used in this porject.
+Following is the Hyperparameters values which I have used in this porject.

 Name | Value
 -----|------